PTsolvers/JustRelax.jl/README.md

 ## Miniapps

-Available miniapps can be found [here](miniapps) and will be updated regularly.
+Available miniapps can be found in the [miniapps folder](miniapps) and will be updated regularly.
 The miniapps are designed to be simple and easy to understand, while still providing a good basis for more complex applications.
 The miniapps are designed to be run on a single node, but can be easily extended to run on multiple nodes using [ImplicitGlobalGrid.jl](https://github.com/omlins/ImplicitGlobalGrid.jl) and [MPI.jl](https://github.com/JuliaParallel/MPI.jl).

 ## Benchmarks